kritiAT/Project-1-Image-Classification-with-CNN/README.md

 ## Future Improvements

-- Experiment with EfficientNet and ResNet
+- Experiment with pre.trained models like EfficientNet and ResNet
 - Perform automated hyperparameter tuning
+- Improve interface and user experience of the deployed application.
 - Add Grad-CAM visualizations
-- Deploy the model to the cloud
 - Improve inference speed

 ---